1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 When checking if a user is authorized, there are a few common patterns to choose from:

-## Enrolls

-Enrollments are a flexible way to assign roles to users, whether they already exist in the system or will be joining later.
-They enable role pre-assignment, which means users receive roles as soon as they register or log in, based on matching criteria like email.

-For CLI usage see [this section](#role-enrollment).

 ### Roles without permissions

 Roles are powerful, even without specific permissions attached.
 One common use case is managing product subscriptions.